 Note 2.
 The 3 Business Days the Company has to acknowledge receipt of the Interconnecting Customer’s Interconnection Application is included within the 10 Business Day Time Frame for the Company to review the Interconnection Application’s completeness.

 Note 3.
-In the event that the Interconnection Application fails Screen #5 in Figure 11 of the Interconnection Tariff, it shall not automatically be evaluated under the Expedited Process.
-The Company shall have 20 Business Days to review an application where the Facility has failed Screen #5 in Figure 11.
+In the event that the Interconnection Application fails Screen #5 in Figure any screen in Figure 1a of the Interconnection Tariff, it shall not automatically be evaluated under the Expedited Process.
+The Company shall have 20 Business Days to review an application where the Facility has failed Screen #5 in Figure additional time as described in the Accompanying Notes to Figure 1a.

 Note 4.
-Company delivers an executable agreement form.
-Once the Interconnection Service Agreement is delivered by the Company, any further modification and timetable will be established by mutual agreement.
+The Simplified Process application at Exhibit A is the executable agreement form.
+Once the Company gives Conditional Approval, any further modification and timetable will be established by mutual agreement.

 Note 5.
 Review Application for Completeness (10 days, which includes 3 days to Acknowledge Receipt of Application) + Complete Review of All Screens and Send Executable Agreement (15 days from the notification of completeness to review all screens and send an Executable Agreement, which could be up to 20 days if the application fails Screen #5).